trabdlkarim/voce-browser/README.md

 > If you want the **commands** in the **project bin** directory to be system wide, just create a bin directory (if does not exist) in your **home directory**.
 And copy the scripts in your home bin dir.
 Finally add it to the **path** env variable and you're  done.

-> The pydub module depends on  on **ffmpeg** to render audio files so make sure it is installed on your system.
-For example, on Ubuntu you can install it with the following command: *sudo apt install ffmpeg*
+> The **pydub** module depends on **FFmpeg** package to render audio files so make sure it is installed on your system.
+For example, on Ubuntu you can install it with the following command: *sudo apt install ffmpeg*.
+For more information go to: https://ffmpeg.org/

 ## License ![GPL License](https://img.shields.io/badge/license-GPLv3-green)